Kontiki-Games/swift_look_at_chain_docs/doc_proj/docs/index.md

 | **Show Clamp Cone** | Display the clamp cone used to limit rotation. |
 | **Show Desired Target** | Display the final desired target position. |

+---

+> You’ve made it all the way down here — if you’re still not sure, just drop us a line at **kontiki-games@hotmail.com** to request an evaluation version.